fvastu/use-zendesk-chat/README.md

 #### `zendeskKey` (string, mandatory)

 Your Zendesk Chat API key.
-This key is required for the proper initialization of the Zendesk Chat widget.
+Required for proper initialization.

 #### `defer` (boolean, optional)

-Set this parameter to `true` if you want to defer loading the Zendesk script.
-Deferring can help optimize your application's initial load time.
+Set to `true` to defer loading the Zendesk script.
+Helps optimize initial load time.
 Default is `false`.

 #### `onLoaded` (function, optional)

-This callback function is triggered when the Zendesk script is successfully loaded.
-Use this to perform additional actions or notify users when the Zendesk Chat functionality is ready.
+Triggered when the Zendesk script is successfully loaded.
+Use to perform additional actions or notify users when Chat is ready.

 #### `onOpen` (function, optional)

-This callback function is triggered when the Zendesk Chat is opened.
-Use this to handle any actions you want to perform when the chat is initiated.
+Triggered when Zendesk Chat is opened.
+Handle any actions when the chat is initiated.

 #### `onClose` (function, optional)

-This callback function is triggered when the Zendesk Chat is closed.
-Use this to handle any actions you want to perform when the chat is closed.
+Triggered when Zendesk Chat is closed.
+Handle any actions when the chat is closed.

 ### Note

-Ensure that you have a valid Zendesk Chat account and API key.
-Make sure to replace 'YOUR_ZENDESK_API_KEY' with your actual API key.
+Ensure a valid Zendesk Chat account and API key.
+Replace 'YOUR_ZENDESK_API_KEY' with your actual API key.

-Feel free to customize and extend the hook according to your application's specific requirements.
-You can also trigger callbacks and programmatically invoke the chat state using the provided methods.
+Customize and extend the hook according to your app's specific requirements.
+Trigger callbacks and programmatically invoke the chat state using the provided methods.